TheRoboticsClub/gsoc2021-Siddharth_Saha/docs/_posts/scribbles/2021-06-21-websocket-architecture.md

 - `ws_code.js` connects to websocket at port **1905**
 - `gui.py` creates websocket server at port **2303**
 - `ws_gui.js` connects to websocket at port **2303**

+For each exercise there are two sides: the python part and the html part.
+They are connected in runtime through websockets (code_ws and gui_ws).
+For instance, in the Control Position drone exercise the html part is here: (a) https://github.com/JdeRobot/RoboticsAcademy/tree/master/exercises/templates/exercises/position_control

+and the python part is here: (b) https://github.com/JdeRobot/RoboticsAcademy/tree/master/exercises/static/exercises/position_control/web-template

+the exercise.html and exercise.py are connected at runtime through websockets